darth-veitcher/kubernetes_notes/chapter1.md

 Either Kops or Kubeadm can be used for production clusters \(use only one, you don't need both\).
 With both of these solutions you need to maintain the `master` nodes \(versus a managed solution like EKS\).

+Kops is the preferred approach due to it's integrations with AWS but Kubeadm is an alternative.